Security Bug Bounty Program

 • *.getdbt.com

-We operate in a multi-cloud environment so ensure that you adhere to both Amazon’s Penetration Testing Policy and Microsoft’s Penetration Testing Policy.
+We operate in a multi-cloud environment so ensure that you adhere to Amazon’s Penetration Testing Policy, Microsoft’s Penetration Testing Policy, and Google Cloud Platform’s Acceptable Use Policy and Terms of Service.
 The underlying infrastructure, to include cloud hosting companies, is subject to change without notice.

 Explicitly Out of Scope